-A hybrid is the offspring of genetically dissimilar parents or stock, especially the offspring produced by breeding plant or animals of different varieties, species or races, something of mixed origin or composition, such as a word whose elements are derived from different languages.
+A hybrid is the offspring of genetically dissimilar parents or stock, especially the offspring produced by breeding plant or animals of different varieties, species or races, or something of mixed origin or composition, such as a word whose elements are derived from different languages.
 A hybrid is something having two kinds of components that produce the same or similar results.
-For instance, the offspring of two plants of different breeds, varieties, or species, especially as produced through human manipulation for specific genetic characteristics.
+For instance, the offspring of two plants of different breeds, varieties, or species, especially as produced through human manipulation for specific genetic characteristics, is a hybrid.

 Examples of hybrid plants include :

 - Sweet corn: The vast majority of U.S. corn grown are hybrid varieties.
 The characteristics of these varieties have made it easier for home gardeners to grow and they are sweeter than past crops.